Markdown

 Indent the code block within a list to preserve the list structure.

-Shorten the links as long links are difficult to read and break the 80 character wrapping.
+Shorten a link if it's too long as a long link is difficult to read and may break the 80-character wrapping.

-Avoid relatives paths that requires a ../ inside the link.
+Avoid using a relative path that requires a ../ inside the link.
+Use a relative path for a same-directory file is ok.

-Give links meaningful titles and avoid using "here", "link", or duplicating the target URL as doing so gives basically zero information.
+Give a link a meaningful title and avoid using "here", "link", or duplicating the target URL as doing so gives basically zero information.

 Reference

-Use reference links when the length of the link would detract from the readability of the surrounding text if it were inlined, or when the link is used multiple times.
+Use a reference link when an inline link's length decreases the readability of the surrounding text, or when the link is used multiple times.

-Put reference link definitions just before the next heading, at the end of the section in which they're first used.
+Put the definition of a reference link at the end of the section in which it's first used, and right before the next heading.
 This practice prevents "footnote overload" at the bottom of the file, which makes it difficult to pick out the relevant link destination.
-However, reference links that are used in multiple sections should go at the end of the document to prevent potential dangling links.
+However, a reference link that is used in multiple sections should go to the end of the document to prevent potential link dangling.

-Use images only if it's easier to show a reader something than to describe it such as a flowchart of UI.
+Use an image only if it's easier to show a reader something than to describe it such as a flowchart of UI.

-Use tables when the data distribution is relatively uniform across two dimensions and there are many parallel items with distinct attributes.
-Otherwise, subheadings and lists are often suffice to present the same information.
+Use a table when the data distribution is relatively uniform across two dimensions and there are many parallel items with distinct attributes.
+Otherwise, subheading plus list is often suffice to present the same information.

 See also